SaimumAoyon1134/Ticket_Manager/README.md

   );
 }
 ```
-## How can you share state between components in React?
+## How can share state between components in React?

-## Overview
 In React, state is local to a component.
 To **share state between components**, I can lift the state up to a **common parent** or use **state management solutions**.